 This southwest chipotle sauce is the perfect spread or dipping sauce for any occasion, we love it on quesadillas, sandwiches, and dipping sweet potato fries in it.

 For those of you who love the southwest chipotle sauce at Subway, this recipe is for you!

 After making a recent batch of my creamy chipotle sauce, my hubby mentioned this Subway sauce and wanted to know if I could replicate it.
 He was looking for something a bit more dressing tangy instead of limey.
 In other words, something a little less hot and a bit more tex mex.

-Since I consider myself a bit of a chipotle sauce expert nowadays (check out my honey-chipotle sauce, raspberry chipotle sauce, and BBQ Chipotle Sauce recipes), I was up to the challenge!
+Since I consider myself a bit of a chipotle sauce expert nowadays (check out my honey-chipotle sauce, raspberry chipotle sauce, Hot and Spicy Chipotle Dip and BBQ Chipotle Sauce recipes), I was up to the challenge!
 It took a few tries, tweaks, and experimenting, but I finally met Mr. Hungry’s approval for a Subway southwest chipotle sauce copycat!

 This southwest chipotle sauce is creamy, a little tangy with a hint of sweetness, full of southwest flavor with a small kick.
 We love it on just about everything, but most especially on sandwiches and for dipping sweet potato fries into.
 Then, I got the idea to make quesadillas with it (will share tomorrow) and it was game over, I was addicted.

 Now, let’s get you addicted too!